devilschile2/retro-scripts/README.md

 Enjoy!!!

+## TODO list
+ * Divide Installation in steps that are reboot aware
+ * Integrate savegame backup system
+ * Integrate mounting of an external Hard Drive

 ## Credits
 This code uses functionality from other mister community members, which really does all the heavy lifting.

 Thanks everyone at Mister_devel, theypsilon for the amazing update_all script, Mister addons, Pezz82 for the Psx mampacks, and of course every one at this amazing community.